Nonprofit Resources for Disaster Recovery

 U.S. Small Business Administration

 The Small Business Administration (SBA) provides low-interest disaster loans up to $2 million that cover physical damage and economic injury for organizations of all sizes.
 (If you've registered with FEMA as noted in #2 above, you've already completed the SBA loan application.)
-Create an account and apply online or submit a paper application.
+Create an account and apply online.

 Contact: 800-659-2955 or disastercustomerservice@sba.gov